-During the year students leave District #303.
-If your son or daughter is leaving school, the student must have a Student Withdrawal Transfer Form signed by each of his teachers.
-The student picks up the form in the Guidance Office and returns it to the office when completed at his final checkout.
-The form permits teachers to indicate a final grade average and to check that textbooks have been returned.
+If your son or daughter is leaving school, he or she must have a Student Withdrawal Transfer Form signed by each of his or her teachers.
+Forms are available in the Guidance Office.
+Upon completion, forms must be returned to the Guidance office at the student's final checkout.

-PUPIL TRANSFER RECORD FORM:
+STUDENT TRANSFER RECORD FORM:

-Parents should also come in to the high school to sign a Pupil Transfer Record form.
+Parents should come in to the high school to sign a Student Transfer Record form.
 This authorizes the high school to release student records to the new school the student will be attending.